 Native Videos on LinkedIn

-Like on Facebook, you can upload videos directly to LinkedIn on your personal or company profiles.
+Similar to Facebook, you can upload videos (up to 15 minutes long) directly to LinkedIn on your personal or company profiles.
 They give more reach to those uploaded directly rather than sharing a link to YouTube.

 Write Articles On LinkedIn Weekly